top of page

 Before Gentle Parenting

-In this clip, Dad reflects on his mom.
-He shares stories about her legendary discipline (that belt stayed ready), how she supported him through a childhood cancer diagnosis, and the everyday ways she kept the family going.
-From accidental wildfires to starching jeans so stiff they could stand on their own—this one’s full of heart, humor, and deep respect for a woman who did it all.
+Dad shares stories about Grandma’s legendary discipline (that belt stayed ready), how she supported him through a childhood cancer diagnosis, and the everyday ways she kept the family going.
+From an accidental wildfire with his brothers Jeffrey and Michael, to jeans starched so stiff they could stand on their own.
+It’s honest, funny, and overflowing with love for the woman who kept everything—and everyone—together.

 Before Gentle Parenting